smilep/cheque-handler/README.md

 6) Now a new window will open Type cheque in Data Source Name field.
 7) click on select->Now browse to the 'ChequePrintStartdatabase.mdb' file.
 While choosing the databse as you will click on folder containing 'ChequePrintStartdatabase.mdb' file, 'ChequePrintStartdatabase.mdb' will appear written on left side of window.
 Select it and click on Ok
 8) Now click on 'cheque' under name field and click on advanced
-9) enter the password.
+9) enter the password provided to you.
 Click on ok without filling any other field.
 Now you are ready to use the software.

 ### How to use the application
 1) Run the software by double clicking on ChequePrintStart.jar file.